Managed Website vs. Traditional Advertising for Contractors in Seattle and Tacoma

 Key Takeaways

-• Seattle is one of the most expensive Google Ads markets for trades in the U.S. Roofing, HVAC, and remodeling keywords run $25–$65/click in the Seattle proper market.
+• Seattle is one of the most expensive Google Ads markets for trades in the country.
+Per industry benchmarks, metro CPCs run roughly 30 to 60 percent above national averages for the same trade keywords (illustrative).

-• Tacoma and Eastside suburbs have meaningfully lower digital competition — and first-mover organic advantage is still available in markets like Renton, Kirkland, Auburn, and Puyallup.
+• Tacoma and Eastside suburbs have meaningfully lower digital competition, and first-mover organic advantage is still available in markets like Renton, Kirkland, Auburn, and Puyallup.

 The Seattle and Tacoma metropolitan area is one of the wealthiest and most expensive residential contractor markets in the United States.
 The combination of older Pacific Northwest housing stock requiring regular maintenance and replacement, a homeowner population with above-average disposable income, and a dense population of contractors competing for the same searches creates advertising economics that are punishing for independents relying exclusively on paid channels.